 What is Clearinghouse Reverse Transfer?

 It is a standardized, streamlined, and technologically enhanced process to enable four- and two-year institutions to transfer student credits more efficiently, securely, and successfully.
 There will be no fees for the service.
-The Clearinghouse is the largest education electronic data exchange service provider, performing more than one billion exchanges annually with its over 3,600 participating institutions.
+The Clearinghouse is the largest education electronic data exchange service provider.
 Read our FAQs

 The Clearinghouse's participation in this initiative can be a potentially effective catalyzer for our member schools to implement a cost effective, near term impact, reverse transfer solution either individually or at the state level.